mattmalec/Pterodactyl4J/README.md

 Alternatively, if you need help outside of P4J, you can join the [Pterodactyl Discord server](https://discord.gg/pterodactyl).

 ## Documentation
-The docs will have everything you need to know in order to use the wrapper once finished of course.
+The docs are **currently incomplete**, but will have everything you need to know in order to use the wrapper once they are finished.

+You can find them on [Jenkins][jenkins] or they can be accessed directly [here][javadocs].

 ## Contributing to Pterodactyl4J
-If you want to contribute to Pterodactyl4J, make sure to base your branch off of our **development** branch (develop) and create your PR into that **same** branch.
+If you want to contribute to Pterodactyl4J, make sure to base your branch off the **develop** branch and create your PR into that **same** branch.

 It is recommended to get in touch with myself before opening Pull Requests (either through an issue or on Discord).<br>